ntsakonas/ntsakonas.github.io/_posts/2020-10-26-java-test-fixtures-with-JUnit5.md

 ### Summary

-Getting comfortable with your frameworks and libraries may result in using a small subset of its functionality, or not allowing you to experiment in depth with new or not so advertised features.
+Getting comfortable with your frameworks and libraries may result in using a small subset of their functionality, or not allowing you to experiment in depth with new or not-so-well advertised features.
 In the case of JUnit5, the extension model gives a huge opportunity to make reusable test fixtures and reduce the noise of test setup on every test.